theaquamarine/windows-powershell-docs/docset/windows/netsecurity/get-netfirewallrule.md

 - DeferToApp: Allows each application to determine whether to allow unsolicited traffic from the Internet through a NAT edge device.

 The default value is Block.
-The DeferToApp and DeferToUser options are only valid for computers running firstref_client_7, firstref_server_7, and Windows Server® 2012.
+The DeferToApp and DeferToUser options are only valid for computers running firstref_client_7, firstref_server_7, and Windows Server??
+2012.

 ```yaml
 Type: EdgeTraversal[]